simeononsecurity/simeononsecurity.ch/content/other/diy-rtkdirect-reference-station-guide/index.en.md

   Run our [Docker container](https://github.com/simeononsecurity/docker-rtklib-onocoy-rtkdirect), ensuring that you provide the necessary environment variables and parameters:

+  > You don't have to specify both Onocoy and RTKDirect credentials.
+The backend script is smart and looks to see if they have been set.
+You can use one or both and this should function perfectly.

+  > If the environment variable `RTKDIRECT_USE_NTRIPSERVER` is set to `true`, the docker container will use **NTRIPSERVER** for RTKDirect, otherwise it'll use **RTKLIB** for the connection to  RTKDirect.
+The container will still use RTKLIB for the splitting of the feed no matter what.
+  > `LAT`, `LONG`, `ELEVATION`, `INSTRAMENT`, and `ANTENNA` are all optional and are only used if RTKLIB is being used and NTRIPSERVER is not.

+  > You may specify `TCP_OUTPUT_PORT` to change the tcp server's output port if using docker's [host networking mode](https://docs.docker.com/network/#drivers).
+Otherwise use the appropriate docker [port mappings](https://docs.docker.com/network/#published-ports).

+  > You can host any RTKLIB or tcp server instance on another machine and retreive the data using our dockers tcp client mode by defining `TCP_INPUT_IP` and `TCP_INPUT_PORT`.
+In which you'll specify your tcp servers ip and port.

    ```bash
    docker run \
      -td \